-Review Schema-

 Negligence in personal injury law is the careless failure to use an appropriate amount of prudence or caution in doing something, such as operating a motor vehicle.
 If a driver is negligent, it means he or she has fallen short of the expected amount of care.
 Common examples of driver negligence are speeding, distracted driving, and following a bicyclist too closely.

 Colorado is a fault-based car insurance state.
-After a bike collision, the driver or party at fault for the crash will be liable for victims’ medical bills and property repairs.
+After a bike collision, the driver or party at fault for the crash will be liable for the victims’ medical bills and property repairs.
 If there is proof that the other driver involved in your crash was negligent, that driver’s auto insurance provider will be liable for your losses.
-An attorney can help you prove fault, such as by collecting an accident report, cell phone records and eyewitness statements.
+An attorney can help you prove fault, such as by collecting an accident report, cell phone records, and eyewitness statements.

 What Damages Can You Recover After Suffering Injuries in a Bicycle Accident?